vielhuber/flimsy/README.md

 # 🐨 flimsy 🐨

-flimsy is a cross-platform text expander for lazy programmers.
+flimsy is a cross-platform text expander for lazy programmers written in python.

 it intentionally reveal whats behind your aliases so that you know whats going on.